chrisella/kind-pluto-8b70f/src/pages/posts/using-webpack-with-node-on-aws-lambda.md

 ### Update any build scripts or buildspec.yml

 If you were previously copying any node_module resources as a build step, be sure to remove this from any build script or buildspec.yml files.

+### Add a step to manually copy the package.json to the dist/ directory

+You need to include the package.json in the final dist/ directory, so add a build step